+You could argue that an 11.75-inch sub might have a few grams less mayonnaise or lettuce on it than a 12-inch sub.
 However, that argument would only hold up if the entire process of sandwich making was standardized.

+But it's not.
 At Subway, the sandwiches are made in front of the customer, and the staff grab handfuls of each ingredient (completely un-standardized).

-Customers are free to ask for extra lettuce, tomato, and any other toppings, meaning that an 11 and 3/4 inch sub can end up with much more density than a 12-inch sub based on the customer's choices.

-Subway was not actively attempting to deceive customers into a 'cheaper, shorter product' by not having an exact 12-inch length in 100% of subs.
+Customers are free to ask for extra lettuce, tomato, and any other toppings, meaning that an 11.75-inch sub can end up with much more density than a 12-inch sub based on the customer's choices.
+Therefore, Subway was not actively attempting to deceive customers into a 'cheaper, shorter product' by not having an exact 12-inch length in 100% of subs.

 The lawsuit was settled, with Subway settling on an amount of $520k to cover the complainants' legal fees and limit any ill-feeling.
-Complainants were not awarded damages Subway was not shown to be hurting customers.
+Complainants were not awarded damages since Subway was not shown to be hurting customers.